MusicPlayerDaemon/MPD/doc/user.rst

         path "/var/lib/mpd/db"
     }

-More information can be found in the database plugin reference :ref`database_plugins`.
+More information can be found in the :ref:`database_plugins` reference.

 Configuring neighbor plugins
 ----------------------------